KaoShengChieh/Chat_Application/README.md

 ## System & Program Design

 ### Architecture of Client Side
-Bearing [model-view-controller design pattern](https://en.wikipedia.org/wiki/Model-view-controller) in mind, I divide the related program logic in application of client side (abbreviated as “Chat Application” or “Chat App” in the rest of report for convenience) into three interconnected components:
+Bearing [model-view-controller design pattern](https://en.wikipedia.org/wiki/Model-view-controller) in mind, I divide the related program logic in application of client side (abbreviated as “Chat Application” or “Chat App” in remaining article for convenience) into three interconnected components:
 * **Model**: Local Cache
 * **View**: Graphical Interface, which is built with Java Swing
 * **Controller**: Proxy Server